Things to avoid in IELTS essays.

 Updated: Nov 19th, 2022

-The essay writing section of IELTS is formal, this is the same for academic writing task 1 reports, so you must use the right register.
-You could lose marks in vocabulary or grammar if you are writing in an informal way, using idioms, or using memorised stock phrases.
+The essay writing section of IELTS is formal.
+This is the same for the academic writing task 1 reports, so you must use the right register.
+You could lose marks in vocabulary or grammar if you are writing informally, using idioms, or using memorised stock phrases.